NNPDF/pineappl/docs/cli-reference.md

 NNPDF40_nnlo_as_01180/0` uses the zeroth member.
 This is especially useful to show different replicas in plots.

+Finally, it is possible to re-label PDF sets by adding `=label` to the specification.
+This is particularly helpful when plotting predictions with multiple PDF sets.
+For example, `NNPDF31_nnlo_as_0118_luxqed=NNPDF31luxQED` instructs to use the the PDF set `NNPDF31_nnlo_as_0118_luxqed`, but it would be called `NNPDF31luxQED`.

 ## `REMAPPING`: Remapping parameter specification

 This section specifies the `REMAPPING` parameter of `pineappl remap`.

 ### Motivation

-For performance/simplicity reasons most Monte Carlo generators (and also the PineAPPL `Grid::fill` method) neither support
+For performance/simplicity reasons most Monte Carlo generators neither support

 1. multi-dimensional distributions nor
 2. distributions whose bin sizes are not equally sized